VAST: A Vision-Audio-Subtitle-Text Omni-Modality Foundation Model and Dataset: Dataset

 \subsection{Statistics of VAST-27M}

 VAST-27M consists of a total of 27M video clips sampled from the large-scale HD\_VILA\_100M corpus.
-The duration of each video clip is constrained to be between 5 and 30 seconds, with an average duration of 10.0 seconds.
 The dataset covers 15+ categories, including music, gaming, education, entertainment, animals, and more, as opposed to being limited to instructional domains like HowTo100M.
 Compared to other commonly used cross-modality training corpora, as shown in Table \ref{data_compare}, VAST-27M contains a larger number of captions (in terms of both modalities and quantity).
 The average lengths of vision, audio, and omni-modality captions in VAST-27M are 12.5, 7.2, and 32.4, respectively.